TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 This element is optional and must go inside the `<config>` element.

+.. index:: pair: Flexforms; Extbase
 .. _read-flexforms:
 .. _read-flexforms-extbase:

-How to Read Flexforms From an Extbase Controller Action
+How to read flexforms from an Extbase controller action
 -------------------------------------------------------

 The settings can be read using :php:`$this->settings` in an